ademulyanaDEV/hemi-miner/hemi-minerv0.4.5.md

    ```bash
    ./keygen -secp256k1 -json -net="testnet" > popm-address.json
    ```
-   IF YOU HAVE OLD WALLET YOU MUST DO GENERATE WALLET AND THEN INPORT YOUR OLD PRIVATE KEY IN NUMBER 8
+   IF YOU HAVE OLD WALLET YOU MUST DO GENERATE WALLET AND THEN IMPORT YOUR OLD PRIVATE KEY IN NUMBER 8

 7. **SEE WALLET**
    ```bash